-California's eviction moratorium — the state's protections for renters who have been unable to pay their rent — will be expiring at the end of September.
+California's eviction moratorium — the state's protections for renters who have been unable to pay their rent — expired at the end of September.

-This means that starting October 1, property owners in many places in California can once again evict tenants for not paying their rent.
+This means that, as of October 1, 2021, property owners in many places in California could once again evict tenants for not paying their rent.
 And to avoid being evicted, renters who have been financially affected by COVID-19 must pay a portion of their back rent, and can apply for rent relief through state or local programs.
+But the deadline to apply — March 31, 2022 — is fast approaching.

-“If you think you might qualify for rent relief, then apply for it — and you're always better off doing it sooner rather than later,” said Russ Heimerich, spokesperson for the Business Consumer Services and Housing Agency.
+“If you think you might qualify for rent relief, then apply for it — and you're always better off doing it sooner rather than later,” Russ Heimerich, spokesperson for the Business, Consumer Services and Housing Agency, said back in September 2021.

-Heimerich says the agency understands that between 800,000 and 1.5 million households in the state were financially burdened by the coronavirus pandemic, and lost income because their hours were reduced or they got sick, were laid off or had extra care responsibilities.
+Heimerich said then that the agency understood that between 800,000 and 1.5 million households in the state were financially burdened by the coronavirus pandemic, and had lost income because their hours were reduced or they got sick, were laid off or had extra care responsibilities.
+The state, however, has been slow to distribute rent relief.

 Advocates advise people not only to apply for rent relief, but also to seek legal aid if they’re facing eviction.
-However, they warn that you might have to be patient, as both the rent relief programs and legal aid groups are handling a lot of demand.
+However, they've warned that you might have to be patient, as both the rent relief programs and legal aid groups are handling a lot of demand.

-When you apply through the state's COVID rent relief portal, you'll then be directed to the right place to apply depending on your location, whether it's state assistance or local assistance.
-You can also use this state map to see if you're eligible for state or local rent assistance, or both:
+When you apply through the state's COVID rent relief portal, you'll be directed to the right place to apply depending on your location, whether it's state assistance or local assistance.
+You also can use the following state map to see whether you're eligible for state or local rent assistance, or both:

 Is the rent relief a loan?
 Do I need to pay back the money I get?